EmergeTools/SnapshotPreviews/README.md

 }
 ```

-Note there is no test functions.
+Note there are no test functions.
 They get automatically added at runtime by `PreviewTest`.
 You can return a list of previews from the `snapshotPreviews()` function based on what preview you are trying to locally validate.
 The previews will be added as attachements in Xcode’s test results.

 ![Screenshot of Xcode test output](images/testOutput.png)